-If during the import process you manually intervene to resolve a matching issue that results in more than a single match remaining, the other additional matching records that are automatically handled are not counted in the total number that appears in the Count column for one or more of the following rows because manual intervention was involved.
+If during the import process you manually intervene to resolve a matching issue that results in more than a single match remaining, the other additional matching records that are automatically handled are not counted in the total number that appears in the Count column.
+This pertains to the following rows:

 - Multi-matches resolved automatically